senior couple, medicare

 PPO (Preferred Provider Organization) plans give you more flexibility.
 You can see out-of-network providers, though you’ll pay more.
 You usually don’t need referrals to see specialists, making them popular with our clients who want more freedom in their healthcare choices.

-Special Needs Plans (SNPs) are designed for people with specific chronic conditions (like diabetes or heart disease) or those who qualify for both Medicare and Medicaid.
+Special Needs Plans (SNPs) cater to people with specific chronic conditions, such as diabetes or heart disease, or those eligible for both Medicare and Medicaid.
 These plans tailor their benefits, provider networks, and drug formularies to meet the specific needs of their members.

 Private Fee-for-Service plans allow you to see any Medicare-approved provider who accepts the plan’s payment terms, but these are less common.